mrevans7/ST558_Project2/Tuesday-Report.md

 In this graph, we will look at the relationship between the number of words in the title and number of words in the content of an article.
-By coloring by whether or not an article has more than 1,400 shares, we will also be able to see any trends that exist amongst popular articles.
+By coloring by whether or not an article has more than 1,400 shares, we will also be able to see any trends that exist among popular articles.
 An interesting finding would be whether or not more or less words lead to more popular articles.